|

 "nodes" in textbooks, but instead they

-" fields, which I call
+link together the "next" fields, which I call

 "link fields".
 Is that a big difference?
 Not